Seven Nations Vying For Five UN Security Council Seats - UrduPoint

 Prime Minister Justin Trudeau has invested heavily in the latest Security Council effort, with a defeat potentially causing him political embarrassment at home.

+"At a time when there are large countries that are withdrawing a little bit from the global stage, I believe deeply that Canada can and should be stepping up on the world stage," Trudeau said Wednesday.

-- Celine Dion vs Bono - Hoping to woo delegates, both Canada and Ireland have brought out superstar power.
-Celine Dion sang in New York City to promote Canada at the United Nations, while U2 also performed a concert in the Big Apple for Ireland.
+Canada sees the Security Council seat as an opportunity "to build sustainable peace, and to make real progress on the issues that matter," he said, citing "clean air, a real shot at success, a fairer economy, and just society." - Celine Dion vs Bono - Hoping to woo delegates, both Canada and Ireland have wielded star power.
+Celine Dion sang in New York City to promote Canada at the UN, while U2 performed a concert in the Big Apple for Ireland.

 "Campaigning for a UNSC seat involves endless lobbying, entertaining and worrying that the ambassador who just promised you a vote is a liar," tweeted Richard Gowan, an expert on the world body at the International Crisis Group.